The Moser-Tardos Framework with Partial Resampling: Introduction

 Let us compare these known bounds (\ref{eqn:klrtvv}) and (\ref{eqn:rand-round}).
-The former is good when all the $c_k$ are ``large" (say, much bigger than, or comparable to, $D$ -- as in the $2$-approximation above for scheduling); the latter is better when $D$ is too large, but unfortunately does not exploit the sparsity inherent in $D$ -- also note that $K \geq D$ always since the entries $a_{k,i,j}$ of $A$ lie in $[0,1]$.
-A natural question is whether we can interpolate between these two: especially consider the case (of which we will see an example shortly) where, say, all the values $c_k$ are $\Theta(1)$.
-Here, (\ref{eqn:klrtvv}) gives an $O(D)$-approximation, and (\ref{eqn:rand-round}) yields an $O(\frac{\log K}{\log \log K})$-approximation.
+The former is good when all the $c_k$ are ``large" (say, much bigger than, or comparable to, $D$); the latter is better when $D$ is large compared to $m$.
 Can we do better?
-We answer this in the affirmative in Theorem~\ref{csp-thm} -- we are able to essentially replace $K$ by $D$ in (\ref{eqn:rand-round}), by showing constructively that if we have $c_k = R \geq 1$, then we achieve
+Our Theorem~\ref{csp-thm} answers this in the affirmative -- we replace $m$ by $D$ in (\ref{eqn:rand-round}), showing constructively that when $c_k = R \geq 1$ we may set